kkote/weather-app/README.md

 ## Usage example

-Suggests clothing based on the temperaturr data received from OpenWeatherMap API.
+Suggests clothing based on the temperature data received from OpenWeatherMap API.